 Not a PCNSW member yet?
 Become a member by clicking here and attend the event for free, plus your membership will be valid until 30th June 2026.

-Please note: Once you have join us as a PCNSW member you will need to come back to this page to register for the event for free.
+Please note: Once you have joined us as a PCNSW member you will need to come back to this page to register for the event for free.

 Orange heart pins